Course

 Course description

 This course offers an overview of essential biological concepts and principles, and their connection with current issues in society.
-Topics include genes and inheritance, evolution, the diversity of life, ecology, and form and function in plants and animals.
+Topics include genes and inheritance, evolution, the diversity of life, ecology, and the form and function in plants and animals.
 This is a laboratory course for students who are not majoring in sciences.
-It does not fulfill the prerequisites for second- and third-year BIOL courses for students who are majoring in sciences.
+It does not fulfill the prerequisites for second- and third-year BIOL courses.

 Course content